Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/java/index.md

 ### Download (alternative)

-Download the [latest JAR file](https://github.com/amplitude/Amplitude-Java/releases) and add it to the project's buildpath.
+Download the [latest JAR file](https://github.com/amplitude/Amplitude-Java/releases) and add it to the project's build path.
 See instructions for your IDE.

 ## EU data residency